diw-berlin/exceltogdx/README.md

 ```
 from exceltogdx import exceltogdx
-frames = exceltogdx('test.xlsx','test.gdx')
+frames = exceltogdx('test.xlsx','test.gdx', gams_dir=None)
 ```

 Repository: https://github.com/diw-berlin/exceltogdx

-<font color='red'>If you find and error in the code, please raise an issue or solve it by pushing a commit.</font>
+If you find and error in the code, please raise an issue or solve it by pushing a commit.